ravichas/AI4HealthCare/Course-4/README.md

    Moody GB, Peng C-K, Stanley HE.
 PhysioBank, PhysioToolkit, and PhysioNet: Components of a New Research Resource for Complex Physiologic Signals (2003).
 Circulation.
 101(23):e215-e220.

+### Future directions

+Food for thought:

+* Does the above graph look similar to any graph created in this project?
+* Remember, the dataset we used had only 36000 hours instead of 100+ billions of hours, how would this affect our results if we had 100+ billion hours of data?

 ### Instructions

 1. Clonethe project starter repo (same repo as part 1 of the final project)